BEMRosetta/BEMRosetta/README.md

   * [Wamit](https://www.wamit.com/): .gdf
   * [Nemoh](https://lheea.ec-nantes.fr/logiciels-et-brevets/nemoh-mesh-192932.kjsp?RH=1489593406974): .dat

-### Load the hydrodynamic coefficients from one format and save them in another.
+### Load the hydrodynamic coefficients from one format and save them in another

 ### Load the hydrodynamic coefficients for the same geometry from different softwares and compare the results